-- Soft Nature: The very first property that you can experience with in-hand feel is its soft nature.
+Soft Nature: The very first property that you can experience with an in-hand feel is its soft nature.
 It won’t be like any other itchy socks.
-The merino wool is known for fine fibers and small diameters, which enhances the fabric’s softness.
+Merino wool is known for fine fibers and small diameters, which enhances the fabric’s softness.
 When this kind of fabric is pressed against the skin, it doesn’t penetrate and provides a soft touch to the skin.

-- Anti-Microbial and Breathable: Due to the property of keeping bad odor at bay, Merino Wool Socks become no brainer.
-It has the anti-microbial property to prevent from bad bacteria and germs.
+Anti-Microbial and Breathable: Due to the property of keeping bad odor at bay, Merino Wool Socks become a brainer.
+It has the anti-microbial property to prevent bad bacteria and germs.
 At the same time, you can find the breathable property of these socks, which will help you find a proper air passage.
 Your feet never sweat, and you are always in a good-to-go situation.

-- Easy to Maintain: Last but not the least benefit of owning merino wool socks is easier maintenance.
+Easy to Maintain: Last but not least benefit of owning merino wool socks is easier maintenance.
 You can turn the socks inside out and put it into the washing machine on a gentle cycle.
 You can use warm as well as cold water to wash these off.
-There is also no need to add bleach or any kind of hard detergent to clean these off, which ensure a better use.
+There is also no need to add bleach or any kind of hard detergent to clean these off, which ensures better use.

 Disadvantages of Merino Wool Socks

 The below-mentioned points will shed light on the numerous disadvantages of merino wool socks.
 They are all briefly mentioned so that every detail is easy to grasp and understand for the reader.
 If you wish, you can also research all these points separately.
 Let us start discussing them